Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for [supported PII entity types][pii_entity_categories].

-Note: The Recognize PII Entities service is available only in the v3.1 API version.
+Note: The Recognize PII Entities service is available in API version v3.1 and up.

 ### Extract key phrases